ENG517/Github-Docs-G5/README.md

 ### 2. Practice the DAC editorial workflow

+1. **WRITE/REVISE** your assigned file:
-1. Practice the DAC editorial workflow.
+   * Practice the DAC editorial workflow.
 Be sure to create a new branch before you begin your editing work.

+2. **SUBMIT** a pull request:
-2. When you think your edit is ready to share with your team, create a pull request.
+   * When you think your edit is ready to share with your team, create a pull request.
      * Follow Lakatos' guidelines about what information should be included (pp. 77-78): Issue title, Description, Mentions, Label, and Assignees.
      * **NOTE**: Some of these techniques are advanced, such as using *References*, *Projects*, and *Milestones*.
 Please ignore these for now.

+3. **REVIEW** and deliberate about the revisions:
-3. Teams should discuss the edits by using the shared criteria from Bellamy et al. (task orientation) and Hart-Davidson (WTGA).
+   * Teams should discuss the edits by using the shared criteria from Bellamy et al. (task orientation) and Hart-Davidson (WTGA).
-  * As you discuss, use Hart-Davidson's DES method, so you can be a helpful reviewer and ensure that you communicate the reasons behind your judgement of the writing and editing.
+     * As you discuss, communicate the reasons behind your judgement of the writing and editing by drawing from the criteria.
      * If needed, suggest at least one additional change before you all agree to merge the pull request into the main branch.

-4. Once the editing is complete, deploy the changes by merging the branch with the main branch.
+4. **DEPLOY** your agreed upon changes to the main branch: Once the editing is complete, deploy the changes by merging the branch with the main branch.

 ## Possible Discussion Questions to Consider Before Class